1. Assault Case Procedure in New York: Types and Applicable Penalties

-Assault in New York includes various levels of unlawful physical force against another person, regardless of visible injury.
-It is governed primarily under New York Penal Law §120 and varies depending on intent, injury caused, and use of weapons.
-Understanding the specific type of assault complaint you are dealing with is the first step in formulating a legal strategy.
+Assault in New York involves unlawful physical force against another person.
+It is governed primarily under New York Penal Law § 120 and varies based on intent, injury, and use of weapons.
+Understanding the specific type of Assault Case Procedure is the first step in formulating a legal strategy.

 Simple Assault Definition and Penalty

-Simple assault (Penal Law §120.00) refers to intentionally or recklessly causing physical injury to another person without a weapon.
-It includes acts such as punching, slapping, or forcefully grabbing someone.
-This is typically the least severe category of assault complaint and serves as the baseline for the state’s approach to physical harm.
+Simple assault (Penal Law § 120.00) refers to intentionally or recklessly causing physical injury without a weapon (e.g., punching or slapping).
+This is typically the least severe category of Assault Case Procedure.

 - Penalty: Class A misdemeanor